 The first thing to understand is that if someone needs a full mouth restoration, there are a lot of dental problems that have either gone untreated or have cropped up quickly and severely.
 One of the major reasons for full mouth restorations is oral cancers.
 These cancers can cause degradation and loss of teeth.
 Even when cancer has been successfully fought off, the damage remains.
 For people who have had poor dental hygiene or are missing teeth, a full mouth restoration is also a solution.
 Generally, when folks need full mouth restoration, there has been a series of dental problems taking place over a long period of time.
 The good news is a great dentist will take care of the problem quickly.

-The key with a full mouth restoration is to save the teeth that can be saved and provide solutions for the teeth that either can’t be saved or are missing.
+The key with a full mouth reconstruction is to save the teeth that can be saved and provide solutions for the teeth that either can’t be saved or are missing.
 The process at Rock Rose Dental in Roseville, CA, starts with teeth that can be saved.
 There could be failing crowns or fillings.
 Getting these appliances corrected is usually the first piece of business.
 Next, a dentist may introduce partials into the mouth.
 Some dentists will use implants while others may find the patient does better with a partial rather than an implant.
 The goal is a reconstruction of the mouth so that when a person smiles, it appears that all their teeth are natural.

 There are many different reasons to consider full mouth restorations.
 If this seems like something that would work for you, contact Rock Rose Dental in Roseville, CA, today.